 A spot near a window is perfect, but make sure to move it if the spot becomes too hot.

-If you live in a hot climate, then make sure to move the cactus pot to a shady spot during the hottest parts of the day.
+If you live in a hot climate, then make sure to move the cactus pot to a shady spot to protect it from the intense temperatures.

 This will help keep the soil moist and prevent it from drying out too much.